JPMorgan slashes stock buyback plan

-NEW YORK, March 14 (Reuters) - JPMorgan Chase & Co’s stock buyback plan that was conditionally approved by the Federal Reserve on Thursday calls for spending half as much as was allowed before the bank lost $6.2 billion in the “London Whale” derivatives trades.
+NEW YORK (Reuters) - JPMorgan Chase & Co’s stock buyback plan that was conditionally approved by the Federal Reserve on Thursday calls for spending half as much as was allowed before the bank lost $6.2 billion in the “London Whale” derivatives trades.

 The bank said in a statement that the Fed had approved its plan to buy back $6 billion of stock over the next 12 months, subject to addressing weaknesses the Fed found in the firm’s capital planning process.